JTdevelop/FastTime/README.md

 The two elements of FastTime are a Gym Timer and a Fasting Timer.
 The Fasting Timer currently does not work as intended.
 #### Hit List of deficiencies
-* Fast Timer does not Run
+* Fast Timer allows negative fast times to be entered.
 * Fast Timer does not Record Data
 * Fast Timer does not insert Data into Database
 * Gym Timer does not make sounds

 ### List of Android API versions and hardware tested
 * Android API 21 platform
-* Nexus 5
+* Nexus 5X API 27

 ### List of 3rd-party libraries used by FastTime
 * none